USEPA/emf/EMF/deploy/doc/guides/cost/ch5_control_strategy_exercises.md

 * Did the Maximum Emissions Reduction strategy run slower or faster than the Least Cost?

-* How much more emissions reduction was achieved over the 50% level of reduction set in the Least Cost run in [Chapter 4](#ch4_control_strategy_manager.md)?
+* How many more emissions reductions were achieved over the 50% level of reduction set in the Least Cost run in [Chapter 4](#ch4_control_strategy_manager.md)?

-* How do the Average Cost per Ton and Total Cost differ between the 50% Least Cost reduction strategy and the Maximum Emissions Reduction available?
+* How do the Average Cost per Ton and Total Cost differ between the 50% Least Cost control reduction strategy and the Maximum Emissions Reduction available?

     *Hint: use the following columns of the **Control Strategy Manager** to answer this question.*